 Constituent Issuers must have a market capitalization of at least USD 200 million and an average daily value traded of at least USD 2 million over both the preceding 1-month and 6-months periods.
 Generally, other than for the Internet of Things Index Category, the top 10 companies in terms of market capitalization in each of the Index Categories are selected.
-In order to identify the most innovative companies in the Internet of Things Index Category, Constituent Issuers in the Internet of Things Index Category, are selected based on their R&D to Sales Ratio, and only the top 10 companies by this measurement are eligible for inclusion.
-Each of the five Index Category, are weighted equally.
+In order to identify the most innovative companies in the Internet of Things Index Category, Constituent Issuers in the Internet of Things Index Category are selected based on their R&D to Sales Ratio, and only the top 10 companies by this measurement are eligible for inclusion.
+Each of the five Index Categories, and the respective Constituent Issuers within an Index Category, are weighted equally.
 The Underlying Index is ordinarily rebalanced on a quarterly basis at the close of trading on each Rebalancing Date.